AzriZzz/personal-website/README.md

 # personal-website
-This is my personal website
+This is Muhammad Azri Personal website using free domain